ecastron/PS_demo/README.md

 		python pathoscope.py ID -alignFile ES_211.sam -fileType sam -outDir . -expTag DAV -thetaPrior 1000000

 After running the command line above, you should get a tab-delimited file with **PathoScope's** output, and an updated .sam file representing an alignment after **PathoScope's** reassignment model was applied.
+If you want to see all the output files you should get, check out the *output_files* directory in the PS\_demo repo.

 ### Output TSV file format